2024–25 Kansas Jayhawks women's basketball team

-The 2024–25 Kansas Jayhawks women's basketball team represents the University of Kansas during the 2024–25 NCAA Division I women's basketball season.
-The Jayhawks are led by tenth-year head coach Brandon Schneider and play their home games at the Allen Fieldhouse as a member of the Big 12 Conference.
+The 2024–25 Kansas Jayhawks women's basketball team represented the University of Kansas during the 2024–25 NCAA Division I women's basketball season.
+The Jayhawks were led by tenth-year head coach Brandon Schneider and played their home games at the Allen Fieldhouse as a member of the Big 12 Conference.

 Previous season

 The Jayhawks finished the season 20–13, 11–7 in Big 12 play to finish in 7th place.
-As the 7th seed in the Big 12 tournament, they defeated 10th seed BYU in the second round, but would lose to 2nd seed Texas in the Quarterfinals.
-As an at-large bid and the 8th seed in the NCAA Women's Tournament, they would beat 9th seed Michigan in Overtime in the first round, but would lose to 1st seed USC ending their season.
+As the 7th seed in the Big 12 tournament, they defeated 10th seed BYU in the second round, but lost to 2nd seed Texas in the quarterfinals.
+As an at-large bid and the 8th seed in the NCAA Women's Tournament, they beat 9th seed Michigan in overtime in the first round, but lost to 1st seed USC, ending their season.